Irreligion in India: Rise of ex-Muslims of Kerala

 In 2021 in Kerala, several ex-Muslims formed an organisation called Ex-Muslims of Kerala.
 It is an organisation founded in 2021 by E. A. Jabbar, Liyakkathali CM, Arif Hussain, and a few others who left Islam in Kerala.
-The organisation gives support to those who left Islam, a minority that is facing persecution from the Islamic community, just because they left the religion.
+The organisation gives support to those who left Islam, a minority that is facing persecution from the Islamic community because of their leaving.
 The organisation conducts debates with Islamic scholars and fundamentalists on various topics.
-Ex-Muslim of Kerala observes 9 January as ex-Muslim day, by conducting seminars on atheism and Islam.
+Ex-Muslims of Kerala observe 9 January as ex-Muslim day as the remembrance of E. A. Jabbar's debate with Islamic preacher M. M. Akbar, by conducting seminars on atheism and Islam.